maueroats/teaching/content/intermediate-cs/ch07/exercises-2.md

 5. `quadratic-2`: Given a, b, and c, find the other solution to `a x^2+b x + c = 0`.

 6. Make an animation with a number model.
-Use the number to control how fast an object spins.
-Make moving the mouse cause the animation to spin faster.
-Make hitting a key reset the speed.
+Use the number to control the current amount of rotation of the object.
+The tick handler makes the object spin.
+Moving the mouse causes the animation to spin faster.
+Make hitting a key reset the position to zero.